 In practice, section 6(2) of the Act means that the wishes of the person should be sought, particularly prior to any court or tribunal proceeding.
 It should not be assumed that a person is happy to communicate in English simply because they are able to do so.
 Section 6(2) of the Act also recognises that people are entitled to choose to communicate in another language.
 The court, tribunal, or person exercising any power under the Act must also ensure, as far as is reasonably practicable, that the interpreter provided is competent.

-When deciding if it is reasonably practicable to provide a competent interpreter, factors to consider include urgency (including the effect of delay on the safety of that person or others) and expense.

-Small migrant and refugee communities may pose particular challenges.
+The service must provide means and access to sufficient numbers of appropriately trained interpreters for the proposed patient or patient, where practicable.
 The Act separates the requirement that an interpreter be sought and the requirement that the interpreter be competent into sections 6(2) and 6(3) respectively.
 This recognises that sometimes a competent interpreter, whether by accreditation as an interpreter, membership of an industry body (such as the New Zealand Society of Translators and Interpreters), employment as an interpreter, or otherwise will not be available.

-If it is not reasonably practicable to engage a competent interpreter, an ‘amateur’ interpreter who is fluent in the person’s language and willing to act as an interpreter may still provide assistance to the person.
+A situation may be that it is not reasonably practicable to engage a competent interpreter.
+However, an ‘amateur’ interpreter who is fluent in the person’s language and willing to act as an interpreter may still provide assistance to the person.

+All efforts should be made to help a patient understand their rights, what to expect, and their safeguards.
+Ideally an interpreter will sit down with the patient and go through their rights or any information that requires translation with them, rather than simply handing a patient a translated pamphlet and expecting the patient to read and understand it.

-Section 6(2) of the Act also recognises New Zealand Sign Language as a language.
-It is important to note that the Deaf community use sign language as their first language and their main source of communication.
-They see themselves as a distinct culture, and experience unique pressures that affect their mental health.
+Section 6(2) of the Act also recognises New Zealand Sign Language as an official language of New Zealand.
+It is important to note that many people within the Deaf community use sign language as their first language and their main source of communication.
+People in this community see themselves as a distinct culture, and experience unique pressures that affect their mental health.
 Mental health services should be responsive to people, patients and proposed patients who are Deaf by ensuring that a competent interpreter is available to them, and by ensuring that staff members are aware that a Deaf individual’s culture surrounding their deafness has specific relevance and meaning.

 A registered New Zealand Sign Language interpreter is considered to be a competent interpreter for the Deaf.
 An updated list of registered New Zealand Sign Language interpreters can be obtained from regional Deaf Association offices or the Sign Language Interpreters Association of New Zealand (SLIANZ).

-4 Section 7A: Consultation with family/whānau
+5 Section 7A: Consultation with family/whānau, ongoing obligation to work with families

+Section 7A of the Act reinforces the importance of family/whānau as a crucial dimension in the overall well-being/haoura of Māori (see section 4.1.1) and non-Māori and creates an ongoing obligation on health practitioners and responsible clinicians to consult with and involve family/whānau in decisions made concerning assessment and treatment.

-Section 7A of the Act requires a medical practitioner or responsible clinician to consult with family or whānau during the compulsory assessment and treatment process unless it is not in the best interests of the patient or proposed patient, or it is not reasonably practicable.
+Section 7A states that a health practitioner or responsible clinician must consult with family or whānau during the compulsory assessment and treatment process, unless it is not in the ‘best interests’ of the patient or proposed patient, or it is not ‘reasonably practicable’.
 Comprehensive guidelines for consultation with family and whānau can be found in the Ministry of Health publication Involving Families: Guidance Notes.

 The purpose of consultation with family/whānau is to: